oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/conformance.md

 - It satisfies the "SARIF producer" conformance profile.

-- It additionally satisfies those normative requirements in [§3](#file-format) that are designated as applying to converters.
+- It additionally satisfies those normative requirements in [sec](#file-format) that are designated as applying to converters.

-- It does not emit any objects, properties, or values which, according to [§3](#file-format), are intended to be produced only by direct producers.
+- It does not emit any objects, properties, or values which, according to [sec](#file-format), are intended to be produced only by direct producers.

 ## Conformance Clause 5: SARIF post-processor